thiagogarbazza/domain-validation/doc/ISSUE_TEMPLATE.md

-* For issues or feature requests related to the code **in this repository** file a Github issue.
+You are in the right place?
-* For general technical questions, post a question on [StackOverflow](http://stackoverflow.com/) tagged appropriately.
+  * Please, for general technical questions, post a question on [StackOverflow](http://stackoverflow.com/) tagged appropriately.

 > [provide general introduction to the issue logging and why it is relevant to this repository]